 • GirlTalkHQ.com on our DC Girl Power books: “Downtown Bookworks in New York are doing their part to celebrate [Wonder Woman's] 75th anniversary and keep the conversation going about girl power in the younger generation.”

-The third book in our Generation Girl series is coming soon!
+The third book in our Generation Girl series is here!
 Girl Genius introduces readers to 40 more inspiring women—this time, they're scientists, doctors, engineers, inventors, and other STEM standouts.
-Arriving in March.
+Available now!

 Fifty irresistible puzzles challenge children to focus, count, and compare pictures to find subtle (and hilarious) differences.
 This engaging new PBS KIDS series—Spot the Differences—is here now!